wmoos/Electron-Entanglement-EE-V05/README.md

 Part of the Monistic Continuum Model (MCM)

 ## Overview
-This repository contains the Version V05 of *Electron Entanglement (EE)*, a core component of the Monistic Continuum Model (MCM).
+This repository contains Version V05 of *Electron Entanglement (EE)*, a core component of the Monistic Continuum Model (MCM).

 EE_V05 develops the continuum‑geometric foundations of electron entanglement and provides a unified description of nonlocal correlations emerging from the continuum substrate.

-In contrast to standard quantum mechanics, where entanglement is an algebraic property of tensor‑product Hilbert spaces, the MCM interprets entanglement as a geometric and dynamical feature of a continuous field
+In contrast to standard quantum mechanics, where entanglement is an algebraic property of tensor‑product Hilbert spaces, the MCM interprets entanglement as a geometric and dynamical feature of a continuous field:

+`C : M × ΛΩ → V`

 EE_V05 introduces refined operator definitions, improved kernel structures, and a clearer spectral formulation of continuum‑induced entanglement.